Zandokan Jr.: Personal life

-Zandokan Jr. is a third-generation wrestler from Guadalajara, Jalisco.
+Zandokan Jr. was born in Guadalajara.
+His birth name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are concealed from the fans.
 He is the grandson of Alfredo "El Abuelo" Carrillo, who was a professional wrestler and the founder of Arena Jalisco.
 His father and uncles are also professional wrestlers.
+Growing up, he worked as a ticket seller, sold beverages and swept the floors at Arena Jalisco.